7.5 cm Pak 40: Performance

 The weapon was effective against almost every Allied tank until the end of the war, only struggling to penetrate heavier vehicles like the Russian IS tanks, the American M4A3E2 Sherman 'Jumbo' assault tank and M26 Pershing (Note: The M26 did not reach the European theatre until January 1945 and only 200 were issued to units.), and later variants of the British Churchill tank.

 The Pak 40 was much heavier than the Pak 38; its decreased mobility meant that it was difficult or even impossible to move without an artillery tractor on boggy ground.
+However, near Caen in June 1944, Oberfeldwebel Hans Erich Braun of Panzerjäger-Abteilung 38 of 2nd Pz div. reported about his battery supporting an attack by the 304th Pz Grenadier regiment near Caumont.
+Keeping up with the grenadiers, Braun's men moved their remaining two guns by hand through incredibly difficult terrain.

 The Pak 40 was first used in the USSR where it was needed to combat the newest Soviet tanks.
 It was designed to fire the same low-capacity APCBC, HE and HL projectiles that had been standardized for use in the long barrelled Kampfwagenkanone KwK 40 tank-mounted guns of the mid-war and later marks of the Panzer IV medium tank.
 In addition, there was an APCR shot (Panzergranate 40) for the Pak 40, a munition which - reliant on supplies of tungsten - eventually became very scarce.
 (Note: One document, "Terminal Ballistics" stipulates production of Panzergranate 40 ceased entirely in 1943.)
 According to the German Panzertruppen news journal, 5,000 APCR rounds were expected in Dec.
 1942 as replenishment for the Winter offensive.